woctezuma/steam-reviews/README.md

  20. AppID: 426690	Hype: 0.178	(Narcissu 10th Anniversary Anthology Project)

 ### Ranking by Wilson score bonus due to unexpectedly positive hype

+A Wilson score bonus (or deviation) of 0.077 means that the game's Wilson score (95% confidence) is improved by 7.7% thanks to the joke reviews.

   0. AppID: 623080	Wilson score deviation: 0.077	(planetarian HD)
   1. AppID: 357330	Wilson score deviation: 0.075	(Space Beast Terror Fright)